-The table set forth below summarizes the 2014 compensation paid to each of the Corporation's nonmanagement directors.
+The table set forth below summarizes the 2017 compensation paid to each of the Corporation's nonmanagement directors.
 The elements of the nonmanagement director compensation program are evaluated and determined by the Nominating/Corporate Governance Committee, which takes into account market data provided by the Consultant.
-Effective January 1, 2014, the director compensation program consisted of a \$70,000 annual fixed cash retainer, a \$15,000 target annual incentive cash retainer, an annual restricted stock award valued at \$130,000, an annual committee chair cash retainer of \$10,000 for Nominating/Corporate Governance and Finance Committees, and \$15,000 for Human Resources and Audit Committees, and an annual fixed cash retainer of \$20,000 for the lead independent director.
+Effective January 1, 2017, the director compensation program consisted of a \$85,000 annual fixed cash retainer, a \$15,000 target annual incentive cash retainer, an annual restricted stock award valued at \$145,000, an annual committee chair cash retainer of \$15,000 for Nominating/Corporate Governance and Finance Committees, and \$20,000 for Human Resources and Audit Committees, and an annual fixed cash retainer of \$25,000 for the lead independent director.
 The annual incentive retainer is subject to the Corporation's performance under the same performance measures as the Annual Consolidated EVA® Incentive Compensation Plan, which is based on EVA® principles.
-The actual amount paid may range from \$0-\$30,000.
-Additionally, a newly elected director will be awarded a one-time grant of 3,000 RSUs upon joining the Board.
+The actual amount paid may range from \$0 to \$30,000.
+Additionally, newly elected directors are each awarded a onetime grant of RSUs valued at \$150,000 upon joining the Board.
 The elements of deferral for nonmanagement directors are detailed in the "Non-Qualified Deferred Compensation" section.
-The table below sets out the compensation earned for 2014, with any other compensation payments noted.
-The Corporation has established a 10,000 share stock ownership guideline for each nonmanagement director; all directors currently meet this guideline, with the exception of Mr. Cave, who joined the Board in October 2014 and is in the process of attaining shares within the required period.
+The Director Compensation Table sets out the compensation earned for 2017, with any other compensation payments noted.
+The Corporation has established a stock ownership quideline for each nonmanagement director equal to five times their annual fixed retainer amount; all directors currently meet this guideline, with the exception of Mr. Heinrich and Ms. Niekamp, who joined the Board in August 2016, and Ms. Ross, who joined the Board in October 2017, and are in the process of attaining shares within the required period.